belastingdienst/opr-paas/docs/overview/core_concepts/paasns.md

 ![paasns architecture](./paasns.png)

-The operator creates a overview of all namespaces that should be there.
+The operator creates an overview of all namespaces that should be there.
-These namepaces could be required by:
+These namespaces could be required by:
-- an enabled capability
+- a capability
-- a definition in the paas.Spec.Namespaces block
+- an entry in the paas.Spec.Namespaces block
-- a paasns
+- a PaasNs

 As an example, assuming a Paas called `my-paas` with: